 No matter if you are a cuisine virtuoso, or you take your first steps in the art of cooking, your kitchen can get messy while cooking and it takes only a few seconds.
 Some of us are just way too passionate while cooking, just as the Italians do it.
-Others don’t have a good organisation and strategy and no matter what the case is, it is a real struggle to always end up with extremely messy and untidy kitchen every time after you are done cooking.
+Others don’t have a good organisation and strategy and no matter what the case is, it is a real struggle to always end up with extremely messy and untidy kitchen every time after you are done the cooking.
 Because of that today we offer to you a few simple and easy-to-follow ideas on how to maintain your kitchen space and countertops well-organised and tidy, while you are cooking!
 Be sure to visit our blog every week for more house cleaning ideas as well as helpful recommendations for upholstery, carpet, after-builder cleaning and more!

-- First things first, start with a clean kitchen space, otherwise you cannot expect it to look amazing at the end of the whole cooking experience.
+- First things first, start with a clean kitchen space, otherwise, you cannot expect it to look amazing at the end of the whole cooking experience.
 In fact, it would look and feel even worse!
 In addition, when your kitchen is already clean and well-organised, you will be more productive, you will find the things you need easier, you will feel more organised and focused… and you will feel really guilty every time you create a mess in your newly cleaned kitchen, so you will try to avoid such situations and be more cautious.
 Don’t rely on cleaning along the way only!

 - Empty the dishwasher, so you can load as you go and have more room to work.
 Running the dishwasher while you cook may sound like a good idea for saving a lot of time, but soon you will find out that is not that good as you have imagined it at first and there is no free space left with all the dirty dishes, pots and pans that make a clutter on your worktop.

 - Use your garbage can, recycling bin or compost bucket.
-Throw away the waste right away and right where it belongs, otherwise you are simply procrastinating a task that you will have to do later on and once again – create a bigger clutter on your work surface.
+Throw away the waste right away and right where it belongs, otherwise, you are simply procrastinating a task that you will have to do later on and once again – create a bigger clutter on your work surface.